Akhilkj123/Cyber-Security/1 - Overview of Cyber security tools/toolsinkali.md

 1. NMAP
 - Nmap is a tool used for sniffing network.
-- It can be sued for penetration testing and network testing.
+- It can be used for penetration testing and network testing.
 - It’s main goal is to solve network issues in a company by sniffing a network or network analysis.
-- It can be used to solve security vulnerabilities by a administrator.
+- It is a open-source tool that is used for network exploration, security scanning, and vulnerability detection.
 - Nmap can be used to discover hosts and services on a network, as well as identifying potential vulnerabilities and security risks.

 2. FIERCE
 - It is a tool in kali linux used for DNS reconnaissance(to obtain information regarding the DNS servers and the DNS records).
 - It is designed to locate non-contiguous IP space(spaces which cannot be summarized) and hostnames against specified domains.
 - It is a tool used for performing reconnaissance for penetration testing or vulnerability analysis.
-- It is important to use Fierce ethically and with permission from the domain owner.
-- Fierce works by querying DNS servers and attempting to discover all DNS servers and subdomains associated with a specified domain.
+- It works by querying DNS servers and attempting to discover all DNS servers and subdomains associated with a specified domain.

 3. NIKTO
 - It is a web server vulnerability scanner that is included in Kali Linux.